segunfamisa/segunfamisa.github.io/_posts/2018-01-04-notification-channels-android-o.md

 notificationManager.createNotificationChannel(privateMessagesChannel)
 ```
-It's worthy of note that you can also create channel groups, and this is useful in scenarious where you have multiple accounts or profiles, so you can group the notification channels per account/profile.
+It's worthy of note that you can also create channel groups.
+This is useful in scenarios where you have multiple accounts or profiles so you can group the notification channels per account/profile.

 You can specify further customizations for the channel you have created.
-For example, you can specify the light colors, vibration pattern etc for the channel as shown below:
+For example, you can specify the light colors, vibration pattern etc. for the channel as shown below:

 ```kotlin
 with(privateMessagesChannel) {